Military Disney Tips

 Transportation

-Mears Connect & The Sunshine Flyer – The drivers these airport shuttles are not Disney Cast Members.
+Mears Connect Drive by Sunshine – The drivers these airport shuttles are not Disney Cast Members.
 As with any bus type shuttle service, if the driver assists you with loading and unloading your baggage a dollar or 2 per bag (depending on size and weight) is appropriate.
 If you have more than carry-on this will be the case.
-If the driver is exceptionally friendly or helpful in general a couple bucks would also be appropriate.
+If the driver is exceptionally friendly or helpful in general a couple extra bucks would also be appropriate.

 Airport Limos (Non-Disney) – Check with your limo company to see if the driver tip is included in your fare.
 If not, a tip of 15% – 20% is customary.
 More for extra stops, heavy or bountiful luggage assistance, spectacular service, etc.